History of cannabis: Liberalizing and legalizing

 In 1972, the Dutch government divided drugs into more- and less-dangerous categories, with cannabis being in the lesser category.
-Accordingly, possession of 30 grams or less was made a misdemeanor.
+Accordingly, possession of 30 grams or more was made a misdemeanor.
 Cannabis has been available for recreational use in coffee shops since 1976.
-Cannabis products are only sold openly in certain local "coffeeshops" and possession of up to 5 grams for personal use is decriminalised, however: the police may still confiscate it, which often happens in car checks near the border.
-Other types of sales and transportation are not permitted, although the general approach toward cannabis was lenient even before official decriminalisation.
+Cannabis products are sold openly in certain local "coffeeshops" and possession of up to 5 grams for personal use is decriminalised.
+However, the police may still confiscate the substance, which often happens in car checks near the border.
+Other types of sale and transportation are not permitted, although the general approach toward cannabis remains lenient, mirroring cultural norms prior to official decriminalisation.

 Cannabis began to attract renewed interest as medicine in the 1970s and 1980s, in particular due to its use by cancer and AIDS patients who reported relief from the effects of chemotherapy and wasting syndrome.
 In 1996, California became the first U.S. state to legalize medical cannabis in defiance of federal law.
 In 2001, Canada became the first country to adopt a system regulating the medical use of cannabis.

 In 2001, Portugal decriminalized all drugs, maintaining the prohibition on production and sale, but changing personal possession and use from a criminal offense to an administrative one.
 Subsequently, a number of European and Latin American countries decriminalized cannabis, such as Belgium (2003), Chile (2005), Brazil (2006), and the Czech Republic (2010).

-In Uruguay, President Jose Mujica signed legislation to legalize recreational cannabis in December 2013, making Uruguay the first country in the modern era to legalize cannabis.
-In August 2014, Uruguay legalized growing up to six plants at home, as well as the formation of growing clubs, a state-controlled marijuana dispensary regime.
-In Canada, following the 2015 election of Justin Trudeau and formation of a Liberal government, in 2017 the House of Commons passed a bill to legalize cannabis on 17 October 2018.
+In Uruguay, President Jose Mujica signed legislation to legalize recreational cannabis in December 2013, making Uruguay the first country in the modern era to legalize the substance.
+In August 2014, Uruguay legalized growing up to six plants at home, as well as the formation of growing clubs, and a state-controlled marijuana dispensary regime.
+In Canada, following the election of Justin Trudeau and the formation of a Liberal government, the House of Commons passed a bill legalizing cannabis on 17 October 2018.

 Some U.S. states have legalized marijuana, but Peter Reuter argues that restricting promotion of marijuana once it is legal is more complex than it may initially appear.

-The United Nations' World Drug Report stated that cannabis "was the world's most widely produced, trafficked, and consumed drug in the world in 2010", identifying that between 128 million and 238 million users globally in 2015.
+According to the United Nations' World Drug Report, cannabis "was the world's most widely produced, trafficked, and consumed drug in the world in 2010", with between 128 million and 238 million estimated users in 2015.

+Between 2018 and 2019, the WHO undertook its first scientific evidence-based assessment of cannabis, recommending the removal of cannabis and cannabis resin from Schedule IV of the Single Convention.
+A United Nations commission voted in December 2020 to approve the change in treaty scheduling.

+In 2024, Germany partially legalized marijuana for recreational use, allowing individuals to grow up to three plants at home and introducing growing clubs under a non-commercial license.